 Even if you or your family do not experience any symptoms, you do not want to risk inviting guests over.
 They might have a mold allergy, compromised immune system, or a chronic lung condition.

-The bottom line: how to stop mold growth in pipes and drains
+The bottom line: how to stop mold growth in a pipe and drain

-Mold in pipes and drains is less common than fungal growth in basements or crawl spaces.
+Mold in a pipe and drain is less common than fungal growth in basements or crawl spaces.
 Still, you should take the necessary precautions to prevent any mold problems in kitchens and bathrooms.

 Chronic mold exposure is a health risk.
 It is notably dangerous for allergic and immunocompromised people.
 As such, it is better not to delay remediation measures when you discover mold in your home.

-If you have any questions that remained unanswered, don’t hesitate to contact us at Markham Inspection Services today!
+If you have any questions that remained unanswered, don't hesitate to call us at Markham Inspection Services!